Common Army: Regimental colours

 Both types of standard were bordered on three sides by a yellow, black, red and white toothed pattern.
-The standards were made of silk and measured 132 x 176 cm.
+The standards were made of silk and measured 132 × 176 cm.

 They were assembled from two pieces, i.e. the reverse of the yellow standard was not a mirror image of the obverse side.

 Conscription

 From 1866 there was general conscription.
 It was defined from 1868 by agreed, identical laws in both the Austrian and Hungarian halves of the Empire.
 They covered service in the army, the navy, the Landwehr and the Landsturm.

 The length of service in the standing armies was 12 years: